 CrimeSolutions is a central resource to help practitioners and policymakers understand what works in justice-related programs and practices.
 Its purpose is to assist in practical decision making and program implementation by gathering information on justice-related programs and practices and reviewing evaluation and meta-analysis research against standard criteria.

-Featured Programs and Practices for Youth Violence Prevention Week
+Featured Programs and Practices for National Police Week

 A Program is a specific set of activities carried out according to guidelines to achieve a defined purpose.
 Program profiles on CrimeSolutions tell us whether a specific program was found to achieve its goals when it was carefully evaluated.